-• Adding a third Police Academy to begin at the end of FY 2018-19 (adds 50 limited duration police officer trainee positions), in order to offset attrition and reach the budgeted staffing level of 792 sworn officers.
-This action will expand OPD's ability to investigate crimes including robberies and child trafficking, and improve responsiveness to calls for service.
+• The adopted budget adds a third Police Academy to begin at the end of FY 2018-19 (adding 35 limited duration police officer trainee positions) to offset attrition and reach the budgeted staffing level of 792 sworn officers.
+This action will expand OPD's ability to investigate crimes, including robberies and child trafficking, and improve responsiveness to calls for service.
 It is the Department's goal to hire a diverse group of police officer trainees who reflect the diversity in Oakland.
-The trainees will become well trained officers who help build trust and improve relations with communities of color.
+The trainees will become well-trained officers who help build trust and improve relations with communities of color.